hashkrish/se2001-notes/question_papers/23t1/endterm/set_2.md

 (d)

+### Explanation

+- `ls -tF` will list the files in the current directory sorted by modification time, it will also append `/` to directories, `*` to executables, etc.
+- `grep -v "/$"` will exclude directories from the list.
+- `head -1` will select the first file from the list.
+- `xargs vi` will open the selected file in the vi editor.
+- If the `head` is done before `grep` then it will select the first file from the list which may be directory.

 ---

 <div style="page-break-after: always;"></div>

 ## Question 4 (shell variable) [MCQ] [6]

-Which of the following command prints all the values present in an bash associative array.
+Which of the following command prints all the values present in a bash associative array.

 (a) `$arr`